 Our guide to the best electric bikes to buy today

 When it comes to bike design, VanMoof knows what it's doing.
 It's been building lights-inclusive bikes with sleek, beautiful looks for years now, and is increasingly pushing into electric models.
-Its latest iteration, the S2, is a premium bike with premium features, but you wouldn't even really know it was electric without looking closely.
+Its latest iteration, the S3, is a superb bike with premium features, but you wouldn't even really know it was electric without looking closely.

-To combat theft, it has a built-in alarm and GPS tracking, but the real star is its range of nearly 150km.
-That's the biggest on this list by a distance, and a top speed of 25km/h will make you feel like you're flying around.
-If you want to feel like you're living your best cycling life, the VanMoof is as good as it gets, though the price tag is more than a little off-putting.
+To combat theft, it has a built-in alarm and GPS tracking, but the real star is how incredibly relaxing it is to ride.
+A top speed of 25km/h will make you feel like you're flying around.
+If you want to feel like you're living your best cycling life, the VanMoof is as good as it gets, especially since the S3 has seen its price drop down impressively.